Luke-Kurlandski-TCNJ/TchislaSolver/README.md

 https://luke-kurlandski.shinyapps.io/TchislaSolver/

+app.R is the R shiny GUI web app.
+You can programatically solve for numerous numbers using runner.py.
+GUI.py is a non functional tkinter GUI system that failed for unkown reason. tchisla.py is the back end file.
+See note below.

 Do to strange behavior with the connecting between app.R and the python files, I had to sacrifice organization and neatness for functionality.